ritikranjan12/ritik-redis-meet-manager/readme.md

 Welcome to **Ritik's Redis & Meet Manager**!
 This project is a command-line tool designed to help you manage Redis servers, join Google Meet sessions, open VS Code projects, and more, all from a single interface.

+## For Developers

+This project is designed for developers to reduce their repetitive tasks, such as starting Redis in Windows WSL and opening projects by navigating to folders repeatedly.

 ## Features

-- **Change Node.js Version**: Easily switch between different Node.js versions.
+- **Change Node.js Version**: Easily switch between different Node.js versions (Coming Soon).
 - **Start/Stop Redis Server**: Manage your Redis server with simple commands.
 - **Join Google Meet**: Quickly join predefined Google Meet sessions.
 - **Open Telegram**: Open Telegram or a specific chat directly from the command line.